-Helping students navigate financial aid and paying for college is a popular coaching session at College Forward.
-No matter where you are on your post-secondary journey, we know financial concerns are on the top of your mind.
-To help you with some of those questions, and help you navigate this conversation with your CoFo coach, we have compiled our frequently asked questions.
+Helping students navigate financial aid and paying for college is a popular coaching session at College Possible.
+No matter where you are on your post-secondary journey, we know financial concerns are top of your mind.
+To help you with some of those questions, and help you navigate this conversation with your College Possible coach, we have compiled the frequently asked questions below.

 Additionally, If your aid award doesn’t cover all of your expenses, we included a sample financial aid appeal letter.
 You can use it as you navigate the financial aid appeal process with your financial aid officer or an appropriate school representative.

 Financial aid helps students pay for college.
 Financial assistance covers educational expenses including tuition and fees, room and board, books and supplies, and transportation.
 There are several types of financial aid, including scholarships, loans, grants, and work-study.

 In order to receive financial aid from a postsecondary institution, you must first complete the FAFSA (Free Application for Federal Student Aid) or TASFA (Texas Application for State Financial Aid).

 The FAFSA is an online application that sends you and your parent’s info to schools in order for them to decide how much money you need for school.
 Many colleges also require the FAFSA to determine eligibility for other types of financial assistance.
 The information provided on the FAFSA is used to determine your expected family contribution (EFC).

 You are automatically applying federal and state aid when you fill out the FAFSA form.
 The FAFSA can be found at www.fafsa.ed.gov.

 You will fill out the FAFSA if you are a: